chrisBioInf/TR-RNA-gene-duplication-supplementary/README.md

-# Telomerase RNA (TR) gene duplication -- Online Supplemental
+# Telomerase RNA (TR) gene duplication by Klapproth et al. - Online Supplemental

 In-house scripts for various data processing tasks in Andrena TR annotation as well as supplementary and raw result data grouped into subdirectories Data_Processing/  Motif_search/ and Tandem_Repeats/ and SUPPLEMENTARY_DATA/, respectively.